Chin people: Tattoos

+South and central Chin tribes traditionally tattooed the faces of women, with designs varying by tribe.
+The M'kaan, Daai, and Yin Du women got tattooed across their entire faces, while N'men (Muun) and Matu women only certain parts of the face.
+The Uppriu tribe covers the entire face with dots, making their face appear blackened or ashen-looking.
+Ngagah tattoos are a mix of vertical lines and dots, and Daai women display dots that are mixed with vertical and horizontal lines on the forehead and cheeks.
+Mro women wear tattoos in the form of small marks or stars on the cheek, forehead, or breast, which they associate with fertility.

+The practice, known as Ming, was banned in the 1960s by the Union Revolutionary Council and was discouraged by both Christian and Buddhist missionaries.
+Today, it is a vanishing tradition, with the remaining tattooed women being elderly.
+Women were typically tattooed between the ages of 15 and 20.
+According to folklore, a Burmese king travelled to the region and married a beautiful Chin woman, taking her to his palace.
+Unhappy there, she snuck away to return home and disguised herself by making incisions in her face.
+Because of this, Chin families began tattooing their daughters to ensure they would not be taken away.
+Other explanations suggest it was done for beauty or to distinguish members of different tribes in case one was kidnapped by another.

+The tattoos are made by heating the bark of green pine trees and capturing the smoke in a mud pot.
+The soot is then mixed with a kind of bean leaves, and the resulting liquid is inserted under the skin using the thorn of a cane plant.
+The process takes around 2–4 days to complete.

 Languages

-The Chin peoples speak a variety of related but mutually unintelligible Kuki-Chin languages, which are conservative in maintaining Proto-Tibeto-Burman phonology, including preservation of many initial and final consonants.
+The Chin peoples speak a variety of related but often mutually unintelligible Kuki-Chin languages, which preserve many features of Proto-Tibeto-Burman phonology, including preservation of many initial and final consonants.
 Several Chin languages are facing extinction due to competing local and national languages, such as Lamtuk, which is being displaced by Hakha Chin and Burmese.
-Multilingualism is common among the Chin, who invariably speak a native language, a nearby local language, and the national language, like Burmese.'
+Multilingualism is common among the Chin, who invariably speak their native language, a nearby local language, and the national language, Burmese.

-In 2019, the Chin State government tentatively proposed prioritising five Chin languages - Zolai (for Tedim and Tonzang), Laizo (for Falam), Lai (for Hakha and Thantlang), Khumi (for Paletwa), and Kcho (for Mindat and Kanpalet) - to be taught as mother tongues at state schools.
+In 2019, the Chin State government tentatively proposed prioritising five Chin languages—Zolai (for Tedim and Tonzang), Laizo (for Falam), Lai (for Hakha and Thantlang), Khumi (for Paletwa), and Kcho (for Mindat and Kanpalet)—to be taught as mother tongues at state schools.

 Ethnologue lists 49 languages in this group, of which 20 contain the word "Chin" in their name.
-The following are widely-spoken Chin languages:
+The following are widely spoken Chin languages: